Italy visa refusal 2026: reasons, appeal, court — a real success story

 ?

-Received a refusal for an Italian visa — what to do?
-Can it be appealed?
+Got a refusal for an Italian visa — what to do?
+Can you appeal?
 And who actually won in court?

-According to the community, in 2025–2026 the number of refusals for D visas (especially Lavoro Autonomo) has grown significantly.
+According to the community, in 2025–2026 the number of refusals for D visas (especially Lavoro Autonomo (LA)) increased significantly.
 Main reasons:

 1

-The consulate requests information from the bank months after applying.
+The consulate requests information from the bank months after submission.
 By that time the situation may have changed.
 Bank statements are NOT income.
-Tax returns are required.
+Tax returns are needed.

 2

-Since September 2023, employment is no longer considered suitable for LA (Lavoro Autonomo).
-The consulate replies directly: "The applicant did not demonstrate experience as a self-employed professional."
+Since September 2023, employment is no longer considered suitable for LA.
+The consulate explicitly answers: "The applicant did not demonstrate experience as a self-employed professional."

 3